 - The outer sheath of the element in a kettle, hot water tank or washing machine becomes cracked.
 This allows water to seep into the powder which insulates the heating wire from the sheath, causing an electrical leak to ground.

 How Do I Reset the Breakers?

 If an MCB trips, the first thing to check out is whether you are pulling too much power from the circuit, e.g. from having multiple high power devices such as kettles, heaters etc plugged in.
 Usually though, circuits are able to supply many kilowatts of power and it's more likely that there is a fault in an appliance or lighting circuit.
 Ideally you should know which MCB supplies each circuit/socket outlet in your home.
 If you don't, by a process of elimination, identify what is causing the fault.
 Power down all your appliances and try to reset the breaker.
 If it doesn't reset, the breaker itself could be faulty or there could be a fault in your home wiring.
+If the latter is the case or if the breaker trips again even with no appliances or lights powered on, it's important to leave the breaker off as the fault could be due to faulty wiring which can potentially start a fire.
 If it does reset, power up appliances one by one (or switch on lamps) until the fault re-occurs.
 A fault in the appliance could be caused by an internal short circuit, a burnt out motor etc.

 The system for resetting breakers is different in the US and UK